pedrosalgado22/Live_Geoguessr_Dashboard/README.md

 ### 3. Game-Level Aggregation
 Rounds grouped by game to produce:
-- Final health for both players → `result` (W/L)
+- Final health for both players and final `result` (W/L)
 - Average guess distances in metres and kilometres
 - Game mode, rated status, team duels flag

 ### 4. Geographic Region Assignment

 For nine countries with sufficient round volume, rounds are assigned to sub-national regions using bounding box logic.
-First match wins — specific boxes are ordered before broader ones.

 | Country | Regions |
 |---|---|